alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 pylithics --data_dir ./assemblage --meta_file ./meta.csv --explore

 # Re-open the dashboard later (no re-analysis).
+# Both forms of --data_dir work: either the project root,
-# --data_dir is now the folder that actually contains processed_metrics.csv
+# or the processed/ folder itself.
+PyLithics figures it out.
-# — usually <project_root>/processed/, but it can be any folder.
-pylithics --data_dir ./assemblage/processed --explore
+pylithics --data_dir ./assemblage --explore pylithics --data_dir ./assemblage/processed --explore
-pylithics --data_dir ./other_run_folder --explore   # different assemblage, same flag
 ```

 The dashboard binds to `http://localhost:8501` by default.
 Press `Ctrl+C` in the terminal to stop it.